jgreathouse9/jgreathouse9.github.io/_pages/about.md

 ## News

-- As of 7/12/2024, I've [created](https://www.statalist.org/forums/forum/general-stata-discussion/general/1758604-introducing-the-forward-did-command?p=1758635#post1758635) the ```fdid``` command for Stata.
-The link contains the instructions to install the help file, the ado file, as well as two example datasets to get you started using it.
+- As of 7/12/2024, I've created the ```fdid``` command for Stata, implementing the Forward DID method in Stata.
+You may install it as well as its respective datasets like ```net install fdid, from("https://raw.githubusercontent.com/jgreathouse9/FDIDTutorial/main") replace```.
 Note that it is still under development.
 - As of 5/24/2024, I've [updated](https://github.com/jgreathouse9/mlsynth/blob/main/Vignettes/RPCA/RPCAVignette.md) ```mlsynth``` to include the tutorial for [Robust PCA SCM](https://arxiv.org/abs/2108.12542).